RRFayad/next-course/README.md

 - Nothing really new here (except for the UI elements)
   - We fetched the data, mapped it and rendered in the Home Page with some basic styling

+#### 87. Scaffolding the Topic Show Page

+- Nothing Specific - Just want to observe again that Stephen always cretes a Grid for each page